-One should aware of various concepts of Node.js before going deeply into the development process:
+One should be aware of various concepts of Nodejs before going deeply into the development process:

-Unlike the traditional model, Node.js doesn’t follow such kind of principle in Input/output system.
-If a request seems to take a longer time to load, Node.js sends that particular request in an event loop and goes ahead to handle the next request in the call stack.
-As soon as the processing of pending requests done, Node.js interferes to get the response and that rendered on the browser.
+Unlike the traditional model, Nodejs doesn’t follow such kind of principle in Input/output system.
+If a request seems to take a longer time to load, Nodejs sends that particular request in an event loop.
+And such a request goes ahead to handle the next request in the call stack.
+As soon as the processing of pending requests done, Nodejs interferes to get the response on the browser.

-The best feature of this particular system is that many objects can share the same methods on a prototype object, which conserves memory and enables easy code reuse.
-And each prototype is a delegate object, which means that the property lookup is assigned to the prototype object which contains its own prototype.
+The best feature of this particular system is that many objects can share the same methods on a prototype object.
+Each of which conserves memory and enables easy code reuse.
+And each prototype is a delegate object, which means that the property lookup which contains its own prototype.

 Before commencing a new object, one must select an object that should be of its own prototype.

-There are two types of modules in Node.js.
+There are two types of modules in Nodejs concepts.

 When a callback function is passed as an argument to another function, only the function definition is passed.
-The timing of the callback function execution entirely depends on the calling function’s mechanism.
-This is the sole basis of the asynchronous or non-blocking behaviour of the Node JS framework.
+So, the timing of the callback function execution entirely depends on the calling function’s mechanism.
+This is the sole basis of the asynchronous or non-blocking behavior of the Nodejs framework.